 There is no doubt that when we’re browsing for a new product, we start our search with the brands we already know.
 This happens consciously and subconsciously because it’s safer to bet on a provider we know.

 This is in almost all markets, from clothes to electronics to fast food.

 Providing good customer care is a major deciding factor regarding brand loyalty.
 Imagine you want to buy new shoes; you will automatically think of the shop where you had the best shopping experience, even before thinking where you last found the best shoes you got.

 3. Free Advertisement

 Thanks to social media websites and review blogs replacing word of mouth, the masses can now decide the fate of your brand.
-This isn’t necessarily a bad thing, since the positive spreads just as much as the negative.
+This isn’t necessarily bad since the positive spreads just as much as the negative.

 4. Increasing Revenue

 The fact is, people are willing to pay more money for a better service.
-If you are confident in your overall customer experience, starting with the customer care team, you may mark up your product at a higher price.
+If you are confident in your overall customer experience, starting with the customer care team, you can mark up your product at a higher price.

-How to Improve Your Customer Experience with Customer Care?
+How to Improve Your Customer Experience with Customer Care

 Types of Customers